 The course includes a study of the value and method of communicating the parables of Jesus; the place of the parables in Jesus' ministry; the culture of the people addressed; the proper interpretation of the parables; a study of the methods of interpretation; the messages of the parables for the church today.

-Steege
+Steege Credit, three hours

 THE CHURCH YEAR.
-451.